Dr Ford Hickson

 15-17 Tavistock Place

 Ford's doctoral thesis was on Authority, HIV and Sex between men in England.
 He has co-authored over 50 peer reviewed journal articles and a book, as well as numerous monographs and several book chapters.
-He holds a Bsc in Psychology and a BA in Opera Studies.
+He also holds a BA in Opera Studies.

-Ford is currently engaged in developing an online decision making tool for MSM considering HIV pre-exposure prophylaxis, and on the second European MSM Internet Survey.
+Ford is currently engaged the second European MSM Internet Survey.